Her clan is from the North Western and Central Islands of the Torres Strait, and Kris was raised on Waiben Island (Thursday Island).

 I believe culture has connected me with the past, and a deeper thinking, like a sacred place.
 Through my adulthood, the objects have come to me like a vision through my dreams.
 They do awaken me, and I feel they want to be awakened.
 Images, whether they are from land or sea, are so spiritual that it stays with me.

-The objects displayed are representations of five Torres Strait Islander artefacts from the Oceanic Collection.
+The objects displayed were representations of five Torres Strait Islander artefacts from the Oceanic Collection.
 The objects hold intrinsic feminine importance to traditional Torres Strait Islander practice and were selected through consultation with community elders, the National Museum of Australia and the Australian National University.

 Warup (drum), from Tudu